magicmq/pyspigot-documentation/docs/index.md

 <div class="grid cards" markdown>

--   :octicons-stopwatch-24:{ .lg .middle } __Write Scripts Quickly, in Python__
+-   :material-clock-fast:{ .lg .middle } __Write Scripts Quickly, in Python__

     ---

     PySpigot scripts can do all the same things that a plugin can do.
 However, PySpigot scripts can be written in a fraction of the time it takes to write a full plugin.

-    PySpigot is also great for people who have Python experience but no Java experience - no Java experience is required!
+    PySpigot is also great for people who know Python, but not Java - no Java experience is required!

 -   :octicons-smiley-24:{ .lg .middle } __Easy to Use__